day50-dev/Petsitter/README.md

   K -.-> Z
 ```

 The `Trick` class has four hooks you can implement.
-Each hook is optional - only implement what you need.
+Each hook is optional.

 ### `system_prompt(to_add: str) -> str`